Roots That Run Deep in Your Community

 1978: We add a private crematory—the first cremation facility in the Fox Valley.

 1988: Dan and Joanne Densow purchase the funeral home from the Wichmann family

 1998: A huge year of expanding our services to families!
 The Fargo Funeral Homes of Kaukauna and Kimberly merge with Wichmann Funeral Home.
 We also acquire Fox Cities Funeral Home in Menasha and it becomes our Wichmann Funeral Home Tri-County Chapel.

-2014: We purchase Martens Laemmrich Funeral Home in Menasha and renamed Wichmann Funeral Home Laemmrich Chapel, returning that funeral home to local, family ownership.
+2014: We purchase Martens Laemmrich Funeral Home in Menasha and renamed it Wichmann Funeral Home Laemmrich Chapel; returning that funeral home to local, family ownership.

 2016: Our Downtown Appleton Chapel undergoes a major renovation.